aloetesting/aloe/README.md

 License
 -------

-Aloe - Cucumber runner for Python based on Lettuce and Nose
+Aloe - Cucumber runner for Python based on Lettuce and unittest

 Copyright (C) <2015> Alexey Kotlyarov <a@koterpillar.com>